evilsocket/arc/README.md

 - Bitcoin wallet address with auto updating balance.
 - Manager for [Time-based One-time Password Algorithm (TOTP) codes](http://en.wikipedia.org/wiki/Time-based_One-time_Password_Algorithm) as per the [TOTP RFC Draft](http://tools.ietf.org/id/draft-mraihi-totp-timebased-06.html).
 This component produces the same codes as the Google Authenticator app and can be used for 2FA.

-Elements can be created (with optional expiration dates), arranged and edited using `arc` and are stored on `arcd` as AES256 encrypted (and compressed) raw data.
+Elements can be created (with optional expiration dates), arranged and edited using `arc` and are stored on `arc` as AES256 encrypted (and compressed) raw data.

 <p align="center">
   <img src="https://raw.githubusercontent.com/evilsocket/arc/master/screenshot.png" alt="ARC"/>